-<Describe concisely but convincingly how you did resolve the problem OR made a progress towards the problem resolution.
-In case of a position paper, describe the outlook of your solution and/or present the discussion with the arguments that your solution will contribute to the current state-of-the-art.>

 The proposal of such a way of using the benefits of visual programming in order to explain complex predictions is more intuitive and straight forward than implementing traditional methods of programming.
 By encapsulating the functionality of LIME into a Orange Data Mining widget, the authors of this paper give a more user centric experience for the end consumer, thus enabling audiences from different backgrounds to equally participate in the discussion.

 Implementing a workflow for comparing the outputs of two widely used Explainable AI models has the potential of giving much more useful insights than just relaying on one of them.
 This is especially needed in situations when working with dataset regarding the medical and healthcare domain, as human lives are on the line.

-<The maximum number of pages for an extended abstract is 3>
+Knowing that, the proposed comparison and functionality of the custom widget will be shown on various datasets from the medical field.

 5. References

-[1] Zachary C. Lipton.
-2018.
-The Mythos of Model Interpretability: In machine learning, the concept of interpretability is both important and slippery.
-Queue 16, 3 (May-June 2018), 31–57. https://doi.org/10.1145/3236386.3241340

-[2] Gilpin, Leilani H., David Bau, Ben Z. Yuan, Ayesha Bajwa, Michael A. Specter and Lalana Kagal.
+[1] Gilpin, Leilani H., David Bau, Ben Z. Yuan, Ayesha Bajwa, Michael A. Specter and Lalana Kagal.
 “Explaining Explanations: An Overview of Interpretability of Machine Learning.”
 2018 IEEE 5th International Conference on Data Science and Advanced Analytics (DSAA) (2018): 80-89.

-[3] M. T. Ribeiro, S. Singh, and C. Guestrin, “‘Why should i trust you?’: Explaining the predictions of any classifier,” in Proc.
+[2] M. T. Ribeiro, S. Singh, and C. Guestrin, “‘Why should i trust you?’: Explaining the predictions of any classifier,” in Proc.
 22nd ACM SIGKDD Int.
 Conf.
 Knowl.
 Discovery Data Mining.
 New York, NY, USA: Association Computing Machinery, Aug.
 2016, pp. 1135–1144.

+[3] Zachary C. Lipton.
+2018.
+The Mythos of Model Interpretability: In machine learning, the concept of interpretability is both important and slippery.
+Queue 16, 3 (May-June 2018), 31–57. https://doi.org/10.1145/3236386.3241340

 [4] P. Linardatos, V. Papastefanopoulos, and S. Kotsiantis, “Explainable AI: A Review of Machine Learning Interpretability Methods,” Entropy, vol. 23, no. 1, p.
 18, Dec.
 2020, doi: 10.3390/e23010018.